threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_settings.md

 # 3Bot Settings

-The settings section of the 3Bot allows you to manage who can access the 3Bot, the identities that the 3Bot can use and some developer oriented settings.
+The settings section of the 3Bot allows you to manage who can access the 3Bot, the identities that the 3Bot can use and some developer-oriented settings.

 ![settings](./img/settings.png)